ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     1:
-    : Generate a DMARC failure report if any underlying authentication mechanism produced something other than an aligned "pass" result.
+    : Generate a DMARC failure report if any underlying authentication mechanism fails to produce an aligned "pass" result.

     d:
     : Generate a DKIM failure report if the message had a signature